Chapter 1: Thinking out of the Box

 Dude yelled in Anna's head, “go-go-go”.
 But Anna had no love for arms and decided to sit it out.

 The other instructors all showed interest.
-One of them took one rifle to show that the team was ready.
+One of them took a rifle to show that the team was ready.
 As soon as the facilitator gave the go to start shooting, another instructor picked up the remaining rifle and started shooting as well.

 The Chaos members got a lot of dirty stares and some screamed “not fair” and “your disqualified”.